Learn how AI applies to the fintech sector with real-life examples

 Here are some examples of how AI is implemented in the fintech sector.

-- Price setting.
 Recently, the ride-sharing company Uber has reported using artificial intelligence to charge customers based on their likely payment capacity.
-Their new pricing system includes not only the physically objective factors such as mileage, time, and geographic demand, but also sociological variables.
+Their new pricing system includes not only the physically objective factors such as mileage, time, and geographic demand but also sociological variables.
 For instance, they take into account the average prosperity of the dwellers, of destination and location places, time of day usually preferred for business trips, etc.

-- Predictive recommendations.
 Commercial platforms analyze a user’s habits to offer products and services to buy.
 The refined algorithms of Amazon or Netflix are known for their high accuracy.
 They predict which items or media content you are likely to be interested in.
 They make suggestions at the exact time you may want to purchase.
-Therefore, web-resources became incredibly popular.
+Therefore, web resources became incredibly popular.

-- Automated Claims.
 Making a claim for an insurance case may be long and complicated.
 Transactional bots guide the customer through the process, step by step, in a conversational format.
 They are equipped with image recognition, fraud detection, and payout prediction algorithms.
-Therefore, they can smoothly help clients to file their claims and the organization to authenticate and classify them.
+Therefore, they can smoothly help clients to file their claims and the organization authenticates and classify them.
 This way, they save the time of human employees needed to check information and prepare relevant documentation.
 They are also really cost-effective and improve the overall customer experience.

-- Contract Analysis.
 Machine-learning models are used to digitize hard copy documents, interpret, record, and correct contracts at high speed.
-The blockchain-based smart contracts are also part of the solution.
+Blockchain-based smart contracts are also part of the solution.

 Fintech startups using AI